sneha-balamurali/fpga/projects/photon_counter.md

     );
 // Internal Registers
 reg e1_count1 = 0;                       // Flag to show whether the module is in dead-time or not.
                                          // When 1, module ignores further pulses until the dead-time counter expires.

-reg [13:0] sum =0;                       // Stores the number of valid pulses detected eithin the current integration window.
+reg [13:0] sum =0;                       // Stores the number of valid pulses detected within the current integration window.

 reg [31:0] store_v =0;                   // Used to implement dead-time.